 Julie is Momenta’s resident artist, and leads the team of community connectors.
 She has worked at Momenta for eight years and never tires of seeing people grow and come in to their own.
 Julie has dyscalculia – the maths version of dyslexia.
 She loves the Bay of Plenty’s abundant flora and fauna, and nature features frequently in her art.

 Becky loves seeing Momenta’s clients achieve their aspirations.
-She has been with Momenta for 3 years, first as a Community Connector, and now as Team Support following her return to Momenta after welcoming into the world, her beautiful twin girls Zoe and Alice.
+She has been with Momenta for 3 years, first as a Community Connector, and now as Team Support following her return to Momenta after welcoming into the world, her beautiful twin girls Alice and Zoe.
 Becky is a force to be reckoned with when she dons a pair of skates for Roller Derby.
-And she may even share with you the story behind her darby name Flaming Hooligan!
+And she may even share with you the story behind her derby name Flaming Hooligan!

 Tan keeps Momenta’s back-office running smoothly so front-line staff can achieve the greatest outcomes for the people they support.
 He and his partner Aleisha and son Blake love to go hiking with their cavoodle dogs Ollie and Bella.
 Tan loves competitive sport and spends many hours at Fergusson Park playing for Otumoetai FC.
 He gets outside as much as he can to make the most of Tauranga’s fresh air and big open spaces.
 Tan grew up in Thailand and says most people struggle to pronounce his last name.
 He says it’s easiest if you break it down in to three syllables: Phuang-dok-mai.